-But we were far from being troubled with ennui at Zacatecas.
+And we were by no means troubled with ennui at Zaca-tecas.
 The severe lessons of adversity we had learned in captivity, taught us, more than ever, how to appreciate the blessings of liberty.
 Besides this, every attention calculated to make our sojourn agreeable was bountifully bestowed.
 We were introduced to a number of the citizens, male and female, many of whom we found both intelligent and agreeable.
 Among them was Leandro Cabos, editor of the "Heraldo," the only newspaper printed in the city, and that a most decided advocate for peace.
-The editor expressed his sentiments in a manly and independent manner, and did not hesitute to avow, both publicly and privately, his predilection for "Yankee institutions."
+The editor expressed his sentiments in a manly and independent manner, and did not hesitate to avow, both publicly and privately, his predilection for "Yankee institutions."
 He not only refused to insert in his paper any thing favorable to Santa Anna and his party, but would publish conspicuously, all Gen. Taylor's orders which appeared in the least favorable to the Mexican people.
-We visited the mines, gardens, public buildings, besides several natural curiositics-observed the peculiar characteristics of the people, and, altogether, saw and learned much that was to us new and novel.
+We visited the mines, gardens, public buildings, besides several natural curiosities observed the peculiar characteristics of the people, and altogether, saw and learned much that was to us new and novel.